How Do I Get a Podcast?

 And there’s even more, like “What does it really mean to invest back in your practice?” in this information-packed episode of the Dentist Money™ Show.

 Reese Harper: Hey Dentist Money Show listeners.
 It’s Reese Harper here.
 Today’s episode is the listener Q and A, one of our favorites.
 We’re able to dive really deep today into a lot of areas inside of your practice.
 We talked a lot about strategy, talked a lot about which direction to go with reinvesting into your practice to maximize the growth.
 Talked about which business model might make sense for you with certain investments that you make.
 Talked about retirement plans, the most important retirement plans to put into place in your situation, and the difference between simple IRAs and 401k efficiencies.
 We also covered one of the most important questions that young dentists are asking, “How much money can I really make as a dentist, and can I really afford to pay off these student loans?”
 So tune in to all these questions and more, on today’s listener Q and A episode.
 Thanks again for tuning in.

-Speaker: Consult an advisor or conduct your own due diligence when making financial decisions.
+Announcer: Consult an advisor or conduct your own due diligence when making financial decisions.
 General principals discuss during this program do not constitute personal advice.
 This program is furnished by dentist advisors or registered investment advisor.
 This is Dentist Money.
 Now, here’s your host, Reese Harper.